A Travel Price Comparison for Families, Couples, and Backpackers Seoul vs. Buenos Aires, Argentina for Vacations, Tours, and Honeymoons

 Buenos Aires, federal capital of Argentina, also known as "The City of Tango", is best known for its energetic and unpredictable character.
 Like a restless child, Buenos Aires is a dynamic and modern city full of surprises.
 While its French-style palaces, rooftop restaurants, wide avenues and green plazas resemble European-style architecture, Buenos Aires preserves its musical, literary and culinary traditions.
 You can't miss dining in front of a Tango show, walking around the colourful streets of La Boca and visiting the renowned Recoleta Cemetery, designed by Argentina's most important architects and home to hundreds of illustrious corpses.

-For some great organized tour ideas, see The Best Family-Friendly Tours to South Korea, The Best Adventure Tours to South Korea, The Best Vineyard & Wine Tours in Argentina, and The Best Photography Tours in Argentina.
+For some great organized tour ideas, see The Best Family-Friendly Tours to South Korea, The Best Adventure Tours to South Korea, The Best One-Week (7-Day) Tours from Buenos Aires, and The Best 2-Week Tours from Buenos Aires.

 Which place is cheaper, Buenos Aires, Argentina or Seoul?